saidyaka/CS396Ludo/README.md

-# CS 339 Artificial Life Final Project - The Engineer
+# CS 339 Artificial Life Final Project - Explained to a 10 year old

 >TLDR/Just want to run?:
 >> if you want to see the first and the best robot run 'python3 main.py show'